NDEVR OWL · Security

 |---|---|---|

-| Who can read my data? | The OWL provider (server) decrypts the data when a key is sent via client request. | Only you (or people you share keys with) — the OWL provider cannot. |
+| Who can read my data? | The OWL provider (server) decrypts the data when a key is sent via client request. | Authorized endpoints holding the key.
+With recovery disabled, the provider has no usable key; provider-held recovery changes that boundary. |

 | When to use | You trust the OWL provider over collaborators / clients.
 The NDEVR OWL server is a hardened solution, but third-party servers may be less secure. | You trust the collaborators / clients over the OWL provider. |